 Helping you and your attorneys to manage your affairs

-- A power of attorney gives someone (the donee) legal authority to make decisions and act on an individual’s behalf (the donor).
+- A power of attorney gives someone (the donee) legal authority to act on an individual’s behalf (the donor) and make decisions for them.
 Powers of attorney can be created as long as the individual has mental capacity to do so and is over 18.
-This applies to any appointed attorney too.
+This applies to anyone who is to be appointed attorney too.

-- Attorneys can act jointly (which means that all decisions must be made with the agreement of all named attorneys), jointly and severally (which means that attorneys can act independently of each other), or a mixture of both.
+- Attorneys can act jointly (which means decisions can only be made with the agreement of all named attorneys), jointly and severally (when attorneys can make decisions independently of each other), or a mixture of both.

 It is important to choose attorneys wisely and trust them implicitly, particularly if they can make some decisions on their own.
 All attorneys of registered powers of attorney can be investigated by the Office of the Public Guardian at any time and issues regarding the conduct of the attorneys can be raised by solicitors, family, friends, social workers, etc. This adds a layer of protection for the individual.